-This simple little dish is packed with flavour and big enough to be a midweek dinner just as it is.
+This simple little dish is packed with flavour and big enough to be a midweek dinner for two just as it is.

-- 1 tbs olive or rapeseed oil
+- 15ml olive oil

 - 1 red onion – peeled and chopped into wedges